clozzi/python-p3-project/README.md

 # Python CLI+ORM: Planetary Drones

 Interact with the space database to explore planets and the robots that inhabit them.
-- This project is for demonstrative purposes only and does not include actual data on drones/robots which inhabit planets in our solar system.
+- *This project is for demonstrative purposes only and does not include actual data on drones/robots which inhabit planets in our solar system.*

 This application utilizes Python and in-line SQL statements to seed a database with planets and the drones/robots that inhabit them.
-Once the database is filled, the command line interface allows the user to manipulate the contents of the database in a variety of ways.
+Once the database is populated, the command line interface allows the user to manipulate the contents of the database in a variety of ways.
 Create, update, delete, and explore data related to each of the planets and drones.

+---

+## Sample Usage

+INSERT GIF HERE

+---

 ## Directory Structure: